History of SE Palmeiras: 12th Brasileirão title – The 2023 comeback

 After yet another victory in the Paulista Championship, Palmeiras pursued another Brasileirão title while competing in the Copa Libertadores and Copa do Brasil.
 In the Copa do Brasil, they suffered a quarterfinal exit to São Paulo, losing both legs.
 In the Libertadores, they again topped the group stage, advanced past Atlético-MG in the round of 16, and Deportivo Pereira in the quarterfinals, but fell to Boca Juniors in the semi-finals after two draws (0–0 and 1–1), losing 4–2 on penalties.

-In the 2023 Campeonato Brasileiro, Palmeiras faced a highly competitive and thrilling race.
+In the 2023 Campeonato Brasileiro, Palmeiras faced a highly competitive race.
 Botafogo led for 31 rounds, peaking with a 13-point lead over the second-placed team in August.
 In the 31st round, however, Palmeiras staged a historic comeback, coming from 3–0 down to win 4–3 thanks to young star Endrick, and cut Botafogo's lead to three points.

 Some argue that Palmeiras gained momentum earlier, after a 5–0 rout of São Paulo on October 25, 2023, at Allianz Parque, avenging recent Copa do Brasil losses.
 With two goals each from Breno Lopes and Piquerez, and one from Marcos Rocha, the result matched the biggest Choque-Rei win, set a record for the largest derby victory at Allianz Parque, and was the most lopsided Choque-Rei in Brasileirão history.

 Ten days after the Botafogo comeback, Palmeiras took the lead and held it through the final round, securing their 12th Brasileirão title, a back-to-back championship not seen since 1994, dubbed the Heroic Comeback.